 The Company's activities, being the acquisition, exploration, and development of mineral properties in Canada and worldwide, is speculative and involves a high degree of risk.
 Certain factors, including but not limited to the ones below, could materially affect the Company's financial condition and/or future operating results, and could cause actual events to differ materially from those described in forward-looking statements made by or related to the Company.
 Refer to the "Cautionary Note Regarding Forward-Looking Information" for more information.
-The reader should carefully consider these risks as well as the information disclosed herein and, in the Company's unaudited condensed interim consolidated financial statements for the years ended December 31, 2023 and 2022.
+The reader should carefully consider these risks as well as the information disclosed herein and, in the Company's most recent unaudited condensed interim consolidated financial statements and audited consolidated financial statements for the years ended December 31, 2023 and 2022.